 - Tips to Use Apple Notes App on Mac Proficiently

-- How to Use Continuity Camera in macOS Mojave and iOS 12
+- How to Use Continuity Camera on Mac, iPhone, and iPad

 - Universal Clipboard Not Working Between Mac and iPhone/iPad?
 Tips to Fix It